 Residency Program Overview

 Adult neurology is an integrated PGY1-4 program.
-The first year (PGY-1) includes rotations in Internal Medicine and subspecialties in Emergency Medicine, Geriatrics, Palliative Care and Neurology.
+The first year (PGY-1) includes rotations in internal medicine and subspecialties including cardiology, infectious disease, and rheumatology.
+Additionally, first years rotate in emergency medicine, geriatrics, palliative care and have 4 dedicated months of neurology.

-The third year (PGY-3) is spent on electives, clinic subspecialties, EMG, epilepsy, Riverside University Health System (RUHS) hospital consult service, with a few months of inpatient rotation.
-This year with variety of rotations and exposure to neurology subspecialties allows residents to expand knowledge and depth of skill and exposure leads to long term career goals such as fellowship.
+The third year (PGY-3) is spent on electives, clinic subspecialties, EMG, epilepsy, Riverside University Health System (RUHS) hospital consult service, child neurology at LLU Children's Hospital consult service, with a few months of inpatient rotation.
+This is a year with variety of rotations and exposure to neurology subspecialties allows residents to expand knowledge and depth of skill and exposure leads to long term career goals such as fellowship.

 Call at LLUMC is covered by a night float system and weekend call is done in 12 hour shifts.
 Call at the Veterans hospital is covered by a home call resident.